Distributed formation maneuver control by manipulating the complex Laplacian: Shape maneuvering

 \subsection{Motion parameters design}

 Similarly as in ($\ref{eq: wcomcon}$), we will design the parameters $\mu_{ij}$ by satisfying the linear constraint

 where ${^b}v_i^*\in\mathbb{C}$ is the desired velocity for each agent $i$ with respect to a frame of coordinates $O_b$ fixed at the centroid of $p^*$ as shown in Figure \ref{fig: velcom}.
+Note that in order to satisfy (\ref{eq: vbi}), we need for the agent $i$ to have at least one non-zero $z_{ij}^*$.
+For example, our technique does not work for $p^* = \mathbf{1}_n$.
 Since $\mu_{ij}$ \emph{scales and rotates} the complex number ${^b}z_{ij}^*$ (representing a relative position), only one non-zero $\mu_{ij}$ is enough per agent $i$ to construct an arbitrary desired ${^b}v_i^*$.
 For example, choose an arbitrary neighbor $\tilde j\in\mathcal{N}_i$, and calculate directly

 We can stack (\ref{eq: vbi}) for all the agents and arrive at the following compact form